 - And an episode of Quantum Leap had Sam as Oswald, though he did get to leap into a Secret Service agent to save Mrs. Kennedy.

-- The film Layer Cake has an example where an executive veto made a scene stronger; in the novel of the same name, the protagonist and his hired Cold Sniper shoot an American tourist, mistaking him for The Dragon.
+- The film Layer Cake has an example where an executive veto made a scene stronger: in the novel of the same name, the protagonist and his hired Cold Sniper shoot an American tourist, mistaking him for The Dragon.
 The film was originally going to play the scene out in the same way, but Sony Pictures felt uncomfortable with killing the American and asked for the scene to be changed.
-It was; the Dragon snipes the sniper before he takes his shot at the tourist, which the director's commentary states makes for a better scene.
+It was: the Dragon snipes the sniper before he takes his shot at the tourist, which the director's commentary states makes for a better scene.

 - Alien³ was originally not going to feature Ellen Ripley.
 Fox vetoed, saying she was the core of the franchise (and as other pages show, things only got worse from there on).
+Early on, the only veto was against using the aliens' home planet as the setting because it would be too expensive.
+The demand to feature Ripley came in 1989, when Joe Roth became chairman of FOX, and the Executive Meddling only became worse after that.

 - Rocky was originally supposed to die in the street at the end of Rocky V, symbolizing his total ruination.
 The producer and director reportedly called Sylvester Stallone and said "By the way, Rocky doesn't die."